-The Indian meal moth is a global pest and received its common name because it feeds on meal made of Indian corn or maize.
+The Indian meal moth is a global pest and received its common name because it feeds on a meal made of Indian corn or maize.
 The Indian meal moth is easy to identify due to its characteristic wing pattern where the rear half of the wings is distinctly copper or bronze colored.
-These moths are general feeders upon grain and grain products, dried fruits, seeds, graham crackers, nuts, powdered milk chocolate and candies.
+These moths are general feeders upon grain and grain products, dried fruits, seeds, graham crackers, nuts, powdered milk chocolate, and candies.
 Home infestations can be traced back to nearly any food source but commonly originate in dried pet food or birdseed.

 Indian Meal Moth Habitat